Level of Study

 Assignments, including programming tasks, will be given throughout the semester.
 Each student, eventually students in small groups, shall submit at least two written reports and present the findings in plenum.
 The submitted reports and plenum presentations need to be approved in order for the student to enter the final exam.
 In addition, short, mandatory student presentations will be held every week based on the preceding weeks curriculum.

 Approved mandatory activity is valid 3 following semesters after approval.

 The forms of assessment are:

-Final, oral exam, including questions related to some of the assignments, counts 100% of the grade
+Final, oral exam, including presentation of the programming exercises and questions related to some of the assignments, counts 100% of the grade.

 Examination Support Material